maalbadri/Accurate-large-scale-modelling-of-GrapheneOxide/README.md

 # Citing

-[^bignote]: The work contained here has been published in the following papers:
+<sup>1</sup>: The work contained here has been published in the following papers:

  - Modeling Nanostructure in Graphene Oxide: Inhomogeneity and the Percolation Threshold https://doi.org/10.1021/acs.jcim.9b00114